Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Overall_security_considerations.md

 ##### AAD security Groups

 Azure Active Directory (Azure AD) provides several ways to manage access to resources, applications, and tasks.
-With Azure AD groups, you can grant access and permissions to a group of users instead of for each individual user. urely and automatically
+With Azure AD groups, you can grant access and permissions to a group of users instead of for each individual user.

 Azure Synapse Workspace supports managed identities for its Azure resources.
 Use managed identities with Azure Synapse Workspace instead of creating service principals to access other resources.
 Azure Synapse Workspace can natively authenticate to the Azure services/resources that supports Azure AD authentication through a pre-defined access grant rule without using credentials hard coded in source code or configuration files.